kcakar/StudyNotes/German/A2 notes.md

   - **Präteritum** is often used in written texts, especially in narratives, news reports, and formal writing.
     - Example: **Ich arbeitete.** (I worked.)

+  ##### Auxiliary Verbs "haben" and "sein"

+1. **"haben" is used with most verbs, particularly:
+   - Transitive verbs (verbs that take a direct object): "Ich habe einen Apfel gegessen."
+(I ate an apple.)
+   - Reflexive verbs: "Ich habe mich gewaschen."
+(I washed myself.)
+   - Modal verbs in perfect tense: "Ich habe gehen müssen."
+(I had to go.)

+2. **"sein" is used with:
+   - Verbs of motion (going, coming, arriving, etc.): "Ich bin nach Hause gegangen."
+(I went home.)
+   - Verbs indicating a change of state: "Er ist eingeschlafen."
+(He fell asleep.)
+   - A few other intransitive verbs like "sein" (to be) and "bleiben" (to stay).

+### Explanation of Examples

+1. **Heute bin ich zu spät zur Schule gekommen.**
+   - "kommen" (to come) is a verb of motion.
+Therefore, it uses "sein" as the auxiliary verb.
+   - "gekommen" is the past participle of "kommen."

+2. **Ich habe letztes Jahr einen Schüleraustausch gemacht.**
+   - "machen" (to do/make) is a transitive verb.
+Therefore, it uses "haben" as the auxiliary verb.
+   - "gemacht" is the past participle of "machen."

+3. **In seinem Austauschjahr hat Tarek bei der Theater-AG mitgemacht.**
+   - "mitmachen" (to participate) is a transitive verb.
+Therefore, it uses "haben."
+   - "mitgemacht" is the past participle of "mitmachen."

+4. **Wann seid ihr in Karlstad angekommen?**
+   - "ankommen" (to arrive) is a verb of motion.
+Therefore, it uses "sein."
+   - "angekommen" is the past participle of "ankommen."

+5. **Welche Kurse hast du besucht?**
+   - "besuchen" (to visit/attend) is a transitive verb.
+Therefore, it uses "haben."
+   - "besucht" is the past participle of "besuchen."

+6. **Mir hat die Zeit in Schweden gut gefallen.**
+   - "gefallen" (to please) is a verb that uses "haben."
+   - "gefallen" is the past participle of "gefallen."

+7. **Die Astrid Lindgren Schule hat alles sehr gut organisiert.**
+   - "organisieren" (to organize) is a transitive verb.
+Therefore, it uses "haben."
+   - "organisiert" is the past participle of "organisieren."

+### Formation of Past Participles

+- For weak verbs (regular verbs), the past participle is typically formed by adding "ge-" at the beginning and "-t" at the end:
+  - "machen" -> "gemacht"
+  - "besuchen" -> "besucht"

+- For strong verbs (irregular verbs), the past participle often involves a stem vowel change and ends in "-en":
+  - "kommen" -> "gekommen"
+  - "fahren" -> "gefahren"

+- For verbs ending in "-ieren" (like "organisieren"), the past participle does not take "ge-" and simply ends in "-t":
+  - "organisieren" -> "organisiert"

+Understanding these rules and patterns will help you determine when to use "haben" or "sein" and how to form the past participle correctly.

   **Summary**
   The Perfekt tense is a versatile and commonly used tense in German, especially in spoken language, for describing past actions and experiences.
 By combining the auxiliary verb with the past participle, it allows speakers to convey completed actions effectively.
 </details>